Daltron/BigBoard/README.md

 ## Features
 - [x] Retreive a stock based on a stock symbol
 - [x] Retrieve multiple stocks at the same time based on multiple stock symbols
+- [x] Retrieve an RSS Feed with the 25 most recent items for a stock symbol
+- [x] Retrieve an RSS Feed with the 25 most recent items for multiple stock symbols
 - [x] Retrieve historical data for a stock for any custom date range
 - [x] Retrieve chart data information for a stock that can easily be used in many charting libraries
 - [x] Retrieve graph images with custom trendlines